teamwalnut/rescript-urql/docs/error.md

 ## `CombinedError`

-Errors in `reason-urql` are handed to your components and hooks via a record of type `CombinedError.t`.
+Errors in `reason-urql` are handed to your hooks via a record of type `CombinedError.t`.
 The record has the following type:

 ```reason
 type t = {